My Dark Vanessa by Kate Elizabeth Russell

 but we can start by refusing to look away.

-My Dark Vanessa is an absolutely explosive book from Kate Elizabeth Russell.
+My Dark Vanessa is an explosive and unforgettable novel by Kate Elizabeth Russell.

 Sheila

 P.S.
-If this post made you think — don't keep it to yourself— pass it along.
+If this post made you think — share it.
+Let it be the start of someone else’s awareness.